 Story & Photo Credits: Marietta Daily Journal and Edgar H. Pounds Archives

-Grateful appreciation to the Atlanta Ambulance Historical Project and Historian Tom Bartlett along with the late Ronald Goldman, Jr., MD for sharing the archives of his father,( the late Ronald Goldman, Sr. who was a collegue of Dr. Luther Fortson as part of the Advanced Coronary Treatment (ACT) Foundation from 1960 to 1972) for providing historical information Kennestone CCU development history.
+Grateful appreciation to the Edgar H. "Bo" Pounds Memorial Ambulance Museum and Historian Tom Bartlett along with the late Ronald Goldman, Jr., MD for sharing the archives of his father,( the late Ronald Goldman, Sr. who was a collegue of Dr. Luther Fortson as part of the Advanced Coronary Treatment (ACT) Foundation from 1960 to 1972) for providing historical information Kennestone CCU development history.
 Greatful appreciation to T.D.
 Barlett for providing his background archives and photos from 1970-1975.

 Keywords: Metro Ambulance, Bo Pounds, Georgia, marietta, tom bartlett, paramedic, ambulance, jane carter Luther Fortson, Tulsa, Steve Willismson, Ronald Goldman, Sr., MD, kennestone